Catalonia's ex-leader Carles Puigdemont just can't win

 Torrent insisted that Puigdemont still had the support of the pro-independence parties that hold a slim majority in the Catalan parliament.
 But Puigdemont appeared unconvinced.

-"They have sacrificed us, at least me," Puigdemont apparently said in the messages, written in Catalan and sent via the Signal messaging app to his former health minister, Toni Comin.
+According to Telecinco's Ana Rosa show, the messages were written in Catalan and sent via the Signal messaging app to his former health minister, Toni Comin.

+- "I don't know what is left of my life (I hope there's a lot!), but I will dedicate it to putting these two years in order and to protecting my reputation.
+I have been damaged by slandered, rumors, lies, I have endured them for a common goal.
+This has come to an end and I will have to dedicate my life to self defense."

-CNN could not independently verify the messages, aired on Telecinco's Ana Rosa show, but in a tweet addressing the issue Wednesday, Puigdemont appeared to confirm their authenticity, saying he simply had a moment of doubt.
+CNN could not independently verify the messages, but in a tweet addressing the issue Wednesday, Puigdemont appeared to confirm their authenticity, saying he simply had a moment of doubt.
 He added that he was determined to continue his bid for the presidency.

 "I am a human being and there are times when I also have doubts.
 I am also the President and I will neither shrink nor step back as a matter of respect, thankfulness and compromise with our citizens and the country.
 We go on!" he wrote.